3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTRA_INSTRUCTIONS.md

 <br>

-# Modify your Metal Cleaner Strip! - IMPORTANT!!
+# :warning: Modify your Metal Cleaner Strip! :warning: - IMPORTANT!!

 >[!CAUTION]
 >Be sure to use bolts with low profile heads & be SURE to test your modification will not catch the nozzle or Eddy probe while the printer is in use!